-Last year, we reported that Toyota Motor Philippines was planning to embark on an educational tour in universities to promote its hybrid technology—specifically as embodied in the Prius and Prius C models.
+Last year, we reported that Toyota Motor Philippines was planning to embark on an educational tour of universities to promote its hybrid technology—specifically as embodied in the Prius and Prius C models.
 Last week, that plan was put into action when the company kicked off its “HEV (Hybrid Electric Vehicle) Campus Tour” at Mapúa University.
 I attended the event because, well, I missed my alma mater.

 The last time I had been on this campus, TMP as a company was still fairly young (let’s not get into specifics).
 The school’s name back then was Mapúa Institute of Technology—which, to be honest, I had always found to be pretentious—and the only courses you could enroll in were architecture and the major disciplines of engineering.
 My passion had always been writing, but because old folks had convinced me that there was no money in journalism or literature, I picked Electronics and Communications Engineering.
 Looking back, I realize I had no meaningful idea what the course was—or what its students did after graduation.
 I just went for it because it sounded fancy.